SurajVishwakarma333/Interview_QnA/README.md

 • My hobbies is to play cricket and do sketching.

-• Thank you for giving this opportunity to introduce myself.
+• That's it! /or/ Thank you for giving this opportunity to introduce myself.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Why are you applying for this job? (or) Why this role attract you?